newstlastlist/GuruShots-auto-Voter/README.md

  **Done :)**

 This sript runs "headless" browser chromium login into your account and imitates  voting.
+It will take about 1 minute depending on the on quantity challenges that you have

 **If you have an error while first launch script just relaunch him**